padarom/esoterpret/README.md

 # Esoterpret
 Esoterpret is an extensible esoteric programming language interpreter written in Python.
 It features a modular setup, debugging features and more. _Contribution is well appreciated!_

+I'm currently looking into using PyQt with the project so it can use a graphical user interface instead of the previously planned text-based command-line one.
+It will still be possible to use the interpreters using the command line, but without the debugging features.

 ## Feature Set
 _Esoterpret is still under active development and by no means finished.
 These features do not only represent implemented features, but also ones that are still to come (or that might never come at all)._
 - Run code in multiple esoteric programming languages using one tool